-ABOUT LINPRINT COMPANY A commercial printer since 1947, Linprint now offers a wide array of services beyond their high-quality offset printing including digital and wide-format printing, mailing ,and fulfillment.
+I would say we probably wouldn’t be here if I hadn’t reached out to the SBTDC.ABOUT LINPRINT COMPANY A commercial printer since 1947, Linprint now offers a wide array of services beyond their high-quality offset printing including digital and wide-format printing, mailing ,and fulfillment.
 Brad Donnell purchased the company in 1985 when it was still a small-sized printing company in Wilmington.
 They made a name for themselves with higher quality, better service, faster estimates and faster delivery—the things that matter to customers.
 They have made it through the economic downturn and major changes in the printing industry as the largest printer in Wilmington.

 HOW DID YOU GET INTO PRINTING?
 John Lindler opened the doors in 1947 and owned Linprint Company until the 70s when he sold it to a gentleman named Claude Cole.
 When Claude tragically developed cancer and passed away in the mid 80s, we bought the business.
 We didn’t realize just how bad it was struggling, so we had a rough couple of years to get things going.
 We started out as one of the smaller print shops and immediately started making a name for ourselves with better service, faster estimates, and faster delivery.
 Now we’ve been the largest printer in Wilmington for 10 years.